 The best physical Japanese dictionaries

-The standard English dictionaries are running out.
+Standard Portuguese dictionaries are running out.
 It only remains to talk about the differentiated dictionaries focused on vocabulary.
 We have one by Thomas P. Koziara with 20,000 words.

 Another Japanese dictionary is one that has 3 different versions focused on useful words in common use.
 Another recommendation is a built-in Portuguese-Japanese Conversation guide with a concise 1500-word dictionary.
 We can also cite another vocabulary book focused on topics.